dweichert/gingerbreadman-sightings.org/README.md

 #gingerbreadman-sightings.org

+THIS REPOSITORY IS ARCHIVED AND NO LONGER MAINTAINED!

 This application is based on the Symfony Standard Edition and powers the website gingerbreadman-sightings.org.
 It helps educators and children with projects about the Gingerbread Man fairy tale, aiming to build a community to